 If your business involves a lot of traveling, consider replacing company phones with newer models with hotspots built in.
 Or, you can purchase one for about $100 each from your provider along with a monthly plan fee.

 4. Keep Business and Personal Separate

-It’s common these days to have employees work remotely from time to time.
-We’ve already been over the dangers of public WiFi, but what about their connections at home?
+It is very common these days to have employees work remotely from time to time.
+We have already been over the dangers of public WiFi, but what about their connections at home?

 5. Bring in an Expert

 Since data breaches and hacking is widespread, there are now experts who specialize in cybersecurity.
 Consider bringing one in.